Related Friends

 INDULGING DEFIANCE: Photography gave me wings but also a sense of boundless creativity.
 This was a decade of independence, anti-establishment.
 It was a decade that avoided entrapment, both stylistic and accomplishment,. an era of exploration and renaissance.

-A future blog about Stephanie Cutter will be added here.
+My future blog about Laurie Gere will be completed here.
 Enter now to see photos.
-Since 1993.
+Since 2014.

-A future blog about Chris Johns will be added here.
+Future blog page about Eddie Patricelli will be added here.
 Enter now to see photos.
-Since 1979.
+Since 1999.

 Karl Katz